 - Create an outline using your word processor and paste in your notes.

 - Try colour coding your different sets of ideas, using highlighters or coloured sticky notes.

 Your first draft

-Look back at the feedback you've had for previous assignments, and check if there is anything new you should be doing.
+Look back at the feedback you've had for previous assignments and check if there's anything new you should be doing.
 Then start to write.

 - Build up from the outline content in your plan.

 - Create the first sentence for each of your main points.

 - Write in paragraphs.

 - Where you need to add evidence, decide where you want to use paraphrasing and where quotes might be better.

 As you compose your draft, bear in mind you need to keep your assignment to a certain length.
 To find out what word count you should work to, consult the information on your module website.
 For more information about using the Word Count tool in Word see Using word count.